How to Heal a Broken Heart:19 Ways

 6. Reflect on the relationship

 Understanding the lessons from your past relationship can help you grow and prevent similar situations in the future.
-Reflection is one of the most important things to do to heal a broken heart.
+Reflection is one of the most important things to know about how to heal a broken heart.

 - How to do it: Think about what the relationship taught you.
 Were there red flags?
 Did you compromise too much?